 If alcohol consumption is reduced dramatically or stopped, the central nervous system struggles to cope, and alcohol withdrawal symptoms may appear soon after.
 The presence of symptoms can start from as little as 6 hours after the last drink or after several days.

 What’s Involved in Alcohol Withdrawal Treatment?

 Alcohol withdrawal treatment should be part of an integrative detoxification process undertaken with the appropriate emotional and psychological support.

-At Revive, our acclaimed team of clinical support staff and detoxification Physicians provide:
+At Revive, our acclaimed team of addiction and detoxification experts provide:

 - Psychological and emotional support